 - A commitment to reducing year-on-year emissions evidenced in a carbon reduction plan, and

-- Offset their remaining footprint with verified carbon offsets.
+- Offset their remaining footprint with high quality carbon offsets.

-Upon recertification, you must demonstrate the actual reductions made to retain a carbon neutral status.
-The organisational label can be used to help you communicate your sustainability credentials.
+Upon recertification, you must demonstrate the actual carbon reductions made to retain carbon neutral certification.
+The carbon neutral label can then be used to help you communicate your decarbonisation journey.

 Carbon neutral certification for products